amarin/query/README.md

 - [GORP](https://github.com/go-gorp/gorp) - provides a simple way to marshal Go structs to and from SQL databases.
 It uses the database/sql package, and should work with any compliant database/sql driver
 - [GORM](https://github.com/go-gorm/gorm) - fantastic ORM library for Golang, aims to be developer friendly.

-# Editing this README

-When you're ready to make this README your own, just edit this file and use the handy template below (or feel free to structure it however you want - this is just a starting point!).